 Diane Stratton became a member of the Connecticut College Board of Trustees in 2022.

-Stratton is a jewelry designer and owner of Diane Stratton Jewelry.
-She has been making jewelry for over 30 years.
+Stratton is an artist, jewelry designer, and owner of Diane Stratton Jewelry.
+She has been designing, creating, and making a line of jewelry for over 30 years.
 She is inspired by natural forms and elements, and reflections of light on water.
 Lightweight and comfortable to wear, her jewelry is simple and elegant.

-In her community, Stratton serves as the clerk of programming of the Moses Brown Parents’ Association, as a board member of the Michael H. Flanagan Foundation, and as chair of the development committee for the Rhode Island Center for the Book.
+In her community, Stratton serves as a board member of the Michael H. Flanagan Foundation, on the board of governors for the RISD Museum in Providence, and as chair of the development committee for the Rhode Island Center for the Book.
 She previously was the president of the board for the Arts Alive Theater from 2011 – 2015.

 Maarten D. Terry ’83